wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Added: Norwegian translation by Erik Bolstad

 = 1.5.4 =
-* Fixed: Terms will be linked in their own content now
+* Fixed: terms will be linked in their own content now

 = 1.5.3 =
 * Removed pro versions links from options page